hashicorp/terraform-azurerm-consul-enterprise-hvd/README.md

 ## Examples

-The `examples/prereqs` directory contains a reference deployment of the aforementioned prerequisite resources.
+The `examples/ubuntu-nlb-consul-primary` directory contains a reference deployment of the aforementioned prerequisite resources.

-The `examples/consul` directory contains a reference root-level module which uses the `prereqs` state output to deploy this module.

 ## TLS